thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 [PLAY WITH INSERTING ROWS INTO THE COLUMN]

+### Exercise

+With your neighbors, add the necessary PostgreSQL column constraints to the `CREATE TABLE` commands you created earlier for your pet-based ER diagram.

 ## Learn the data model

 Suppose we were building an application that allows users to build resumes.
 In this data model we have tables for